bitplane/bitplane.net/home/gaz/Documents/thoughts/hydropsychism/index.md

 formed the earliest stages of life.

-In the latter, mind flows along the neurons themselves in the usual way, but relies on quantum wierdness in transition states of structured water under pressure.
+In the latter, mind flows along the neurons themselves in the usual way, but relies on unexplained quantum wierdness; collective behaviour in transition state of structured water under pressure.
 This is enticing and leads to implications in physics, but is far more difficult to observe and to reason about.
 For this reason, I will focus mostly focus on the low hanging fruit.

 # Predictions for a Fluid Dynamic Model

 A fluid-dynamic model of consciousness is the most falsifiable one, but as a lay-hacker-philosopher rather than a trained neurologist, I can only offer intuition-based tests rather than highly technical ones.
-Regardless, at least some of the the following will be empirically testable.
+Regardless, I expect at least some of the the following to be empirically testable.

 Let's assume that neuron activation disturbs the fluid physically, amplifying and dampening waves through interference patterns at different frequencies.
-That the neural network's signals are both a mechanism for vibration, and compute and transmit information about where to excert these pressures.
+That the neural network's signals are the mechanism of vibration, but also compute and transmit information about where to excert these pressures.

 ## Geometric Propagation